Getting to KBR

 If you are coming to the ranch via Kamas and Mirror Lake (15 minutes longer, but a beautiful route from SLC if the road has been cleared of winter snow), County Road 152 runs west from Highway 150 at Wyoming milepost 21 which is about two miles into Wyoming.

 County Road 152 ends about 1/4 mile from Highway 150 at a green metal gate between two river rock gate posts.
 When you arrive, that gate may be (1) open, or (2) closed but not locked, or (3) closed and locked with a combination lock.
 Jacobsen family members have the combination to that lock.
-The combination changes on January 1st and July 1st of each year.
+The combination changes on January 1st of each year.
 Please leave any gate through which you pass while at the ranch exactly as you found it.
 If the gate is locked and you don't know the combination, you can obtain the combination from a Jacobsen family member or Teresa Robinson at (307) 679-5660.

 Once inside the gate, you are, by permission, on Bear River Land & Cattle Co. property.
 Please don’t exceed 20 mph.
 Turn left at the fork in the road two-tenths (0.2) of a mile after passing through the first gate.
 A half mile beyond the fork in the road is the gate to Kingfisher Bend Ranch.
 The Main Lodge and barn are about 800 feet beyond (south of) the ranch gate (the second gate).
 Please do not drive off-road anywhere on the ranch.